-(I) Introduction to the field of Biomedical Engineering including biomolecular, cellular, and physiological principles, and areas of specialty including biomolecular engineering, biomaterials, biomechanics, bioinstrumentation and bioimaging.
-Prerequisites: BIOL110 and (CBEN210 or CHGN209 or MEGN361).
-3 hours lecture, 3 semester hours.
+Introduction to the field of Biomedical Engineering including biomolecular, cellular, and physiological principles, and areas of specialty including biomolecular engineering, biomaterials, biomechanics, bioinstrumentation and bioimaging.
+Prerequisite: CBEN110, CBEN210 or CHGN209 or MEGN361.

 CBEN311.
 INTRODUCTION TO NEUROSCIENCE.
 3.0 Semester Hrs.